ibm-cloud-docs/logs-router/settings.md

 ```
 {: codeblock}

-## Updating settings using the CLI
+## Updating the account settings using the CLI
 {: #settings-update-using-cli}
 {: cli}